Luna Halo (album)

-Luna Halo is the self-titled release from Luna Halo on October 30, 2007 on American Recordings.
+Luna Halo is the second studio album by the American rock band Luna Halo.
+It was released on October 30, 2007 on American Recordings, marking their first major label release.

 The band shot a music video for the second track "Untouchable."
 It was also heard on the 4th episode of the Canadian animated sitcom Stoked.

 American singer-songwriter Taylor Swift also covered the song in a country pop style and even reworked some of the lyrics for the Platinum Edition (2009) of her second album, Fearless (2008).
 She re-recorded the cover as part of her first re-recorded album, Fearless (Taylor's Version) (2021).

+Critical reception

+The album received positive reviews from critics.
+Writing for AllMusic, Jared Johnson called the album "a catchy rock record with an authentic indie punch, guaranteed to please fans of the "newest" new wave".
+In IGN, Chad Grischow gave the album "okay" score and said "the album's singular focus on love gets old after a bit, making Luna Halo's otherwise solid album best taken in small doses".
+In a positive review for Cross Rhythms, Mike Rimmer called the album a "meaty, bouncy rock'n'roll with the hookiest of choruses piled on top of swathes of guitars and driving rhythms".
+Kaj Roth from Melodic gave the album 4 out of 5 stars and stated that "their Britrock influenced modern rock sound is irresistable".